 It is important, then, to establish a crucial distinction.
-Classical Christian educators, if they are to do their job well, must make a fundamental distinction between principles and specifics.
+Classical Christian educators must make a fundamental distinction between principles and specifics if they are to do their job well.
 What makes us committed to a classical model of education is to be understood in terms of principles.
-It is to the classical model that we look in our quest to find educational principles that might help us to fix something that we, as many others, think is fundamentally broken—modern education.
+It is to the classical model that we look in our quest to find educational principles that might help us to fix something that we, as many others think is fundamentally broken—modern education.
 In this sense, we really are looking to the past.
-But it is important to remember that we are doing so, not to return to the past, but to move forward in the present.
+But it is important to remember that we are doing so not to return to the past but to move forward in the present.
 In other words, what makes classical Christian education great, when implemented properly, is that it is truly and genuinely progressive—it is the best model of education for our time.

-So which principles gleaned from the classical model are the ones that we want to build our foundation upon?
+So which principles gleaned from the classical model are the ones that we want to build our foundation on?
 The most important principle is the principle of timeliness.
-In Dorothy Sayers’ famous essay, “The Lost Tools of Learning,” she reminds us that children pass through profoundly different stages in the learning process.
-From her essay we have gleaned a very simple principle but a profoundly important one: We must teach our children with the grain.
+In Dorothy Sayers’ famous essay, “The Lost Tools of Learning,” she reminds us that children pass through different learning stages.
+From her essay, we have gleaned a very simple principle but a profoundly important one: We must teach our children with the grain.
 What does this mean?
 In order to explain, I’ll give you an example from an ancient Roman technique that was used to help children to remember the alphabet.

 This is an extremely important point.
-It is illustrated nicely by an anecdote taken from our days in Orlando, Fla., when we were starting the Geneva School.
-When the school was first formed, we invited parents over to our house for a series of “prospective parents nights.”
+It is illustrated nicely by an anecdote taken from our days in Orlando, Fla. when we were starting the Geneva School.
+When the school was first formed, we invited parents over to our house for a series of “prospective parents' nights.”
 Parents would learn what classical Christian education is and why classical Christian education might be a good fit for their children.
-On one evening our friend R. C. Sproul spoke to the benefits of classical Christian education.
+One evening our friend R. C. Sproul spoke about the benefits of classical Christian education.
 A parent asked Dr. Sproul the following question: “How is it that you give children the love of learning?”
 Without missing a beat, the always witty and sharp Dr. Sproul answered: “We don’t give children the love of learning.
 God has already given it to them.
 It is our job to be careful not to kill it.”
 What it means to teach with the grain, then, should be quite clear.
-It means not to kill the God-given love of learning that our children already have.
+It means not killing the God-given love of learning that our children already have.